techmyth/techmyth.github.io/content/posts/veeam-nfr-homelab.en.md

 ![Text](/img/2021-06-11_21-43.webp#center)

-Although there is a “Veeam Community” version that is also freely available, this license does not have all the features of the NFR edition.
+Although there is a `Veeam Community` version that is also freely available, this license does not have all the features of the NFR edition.
 I have included the link of the Veeam portal where you can compare the features available for each type of edition.
 Here is the link:

 [Veeam Feature comparison](https://www.veeam.com/products-edition-comparison.html)